In this topic

 If you are an administrator of your organization or you have the correct privileges, you can manage the content owned by members.
 You can edit its details; change its sharing properties, such as making a public item private; move the item to a different folder; change who owns the item; and delete the item.
 You can also change item ownership in bulk using a command line utility.

-You can manage the content owned by portal members using the portal website.
-You can change the ownership of individual items using the portal website.
+You can manage the content owned by members using the portal website.
+You cannot change the ownership of an item in bulk using the portal website.

 - Verify that you are signed in to your organization and that you have privileges to manage items owned by other members.

-- Click Organization at the top of the site.
+- Click My Organization at the top of the site.

 Changing item ownership in bulk using the command line utility is appropriate if you need to transfer the ownership of multiple members' items to other members in your portal at once.
 You may need to transfer ownership of items if you are attempting to remove members.
 Members cannot be removed if they own content or groups.

 The utility can only be executed by a built-in administrator account; you cannot use an enterprise administrator account.
-The built-in account you use can be the initial administrator account you set up when you configured the portal or another built-in account that has been added to the default administrator role.
+The built-in account you use can be the initial administrator account you set up when you configured the portal or another built-in account that has been granted administrator privileges.
 If you have deleted the initial administrator account and do not have any other built-in administrator accounts available, you will need to create one to execute the utility.
-For instructions, see the Built-in portal accounts section of Add members to your portal.
+For instructions, see the Built-in portal accounts section of Adding members to your portal.

 - Create a text file that contains the user names of members that currently own items and the user names of members to which the item's ownership is transferred.
 Separate user names using a pipe (|).
 Each line must contain two user names; the first name listed is the current owner and the second name listed is the new owner.

 sarah|robert james|qing nichole|jose alex|david